7ombie/jsii/docs/untitled.md

 ## Mutablity Operators

-JS2 provides prefix operators for *packing*, *sealing* and *freezing* objects, with a corresponding set for checking whether an object is *packed*, *sealed* or *frozen*.
+Lark provides prefix operators for *packing*, *sealing* and *freezing* objects, with a corresponding set for checking whether an object is *packed*, *sealed* or *frozen*.

-While the terms *seal* and *freeze* should be familiar to any JS dev, the term *pack* was introduced by JS2 to refer to `Object.preventExtensions` and `Object.isExtensible`, fixing an inconsistency in JavaScript, where `isExtensible` returns `true` if we *can* mutate the object, while `isSealed` and `isFrozen` return `true` if we *cannot* mutate the object.
+While the terms *seal* and *freeze* should be familiar to any JS dev, the term *pack* was introduced by Lark to refer to `Object.preventExtensions` and `Object.isExtensible`, fixing an inconsistency in JavaScript, where `isExtensible` returns `true` if we *can* mutate the object, while `isSealed` and `isFrozen` return `true` if we *cannot* mutate the object.

-In JS2, pack, seal and freeze (consistently) define three levels of progressively more immutable state:
+In Lark, pack, seal and freeze (consistently) define three levels of progressively more immutable state:

     pack o                         -> Object.preventExtensions(o)
     seal o                         -> Object.seal(o)
     freeze o                       -> Object.freeze(o)

-    packed o                       -> !Object.isExtensible(o)
+    o is packed                    -> !Object.isExtensible(o)
-    sealed o                       -> Object.isSealed(o)
+    o is sealed                    -> Object.isSealed(o)
-    frozen o                       -> Object.isFrozen(o)
+    o is frozen                    -> Object.isFrozen(o)

 ## The JS Namespace

-You have seen that JS2 uses names for operators (and other things) that are valid variable names in JavaScript.
+You have seen that Lark uses names for operators (and other things) that are valid variable names in JavaScript.
 If this is ever an issue, you can access any varaiable in the underlying JavaScript namespace by referencing it as a property of the `js` namespace:

     let js.serialize = js.pack     -> const serialize = pack;

 Naturally, this works for the name of the namespace too:

     js.js = js.js.js               -> js = js.js

 ## Function Grammar